Accessibility Statement

 Reporting accessibility problems with this website

-If you find any problems that are not listed on this page or you think we’re not meeting the accessibility requirements contact us by filling in the enquiries form on our Contact us page.
+We’re always looking to improve the accessibility of this website.
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact:

 Enforcement procedure

 The Equality Commission for Northern Ireland (ECNI) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
+If you are not happy with our response contact the Equality Commission for Northern Ireland (ECNI) (https://www.equalityni.org/Home)

 Technical information about this website’s accessibility

-NIFRS is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Northern Ireland Fire & Rescue Service is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.

-Disproportionate burden
+Disproportionate Burden

 PDFs and other documents

-This statement was prepared on 12/04/2021.
-It was last updated on 12/04/2021.
+This statement was prepared on Tuesday 4th April 2023.
+It was last reviewed on Tuesday 4th April 2023.